akka/akka/akka-docs/rst/scala/persistence.rst

 Snapshot deletion
 -----------------

-A processor can delete a single snapshot by calling the ``deleteSnapshot`` method with the sequence number and the timestamp of the snapshot as argument.
-To bulk-delete snapshots that match a specified ``SnapshotSelectionCriteria`` argument, processors can call the ``deleteSnapshots`` method.
+A processor can delete individual snapshots by calling the ``deleteSnapshot`` method with the sequence number and the timestamp of a snapshot as argument.
+To bulk-delete snapshots matching ``SnapshotSelectionCriteria``, processors should use the ``deleteSnapshots`` method.

 .. _event-sourcing: